emiliomt/AiInvoicePro-v2/replit.md

 The platform is built with a microservices-oriented approach, emphasizing modularity and scalability.

 **Technical Implementations & Feature Specifications:**
-- **Invoice Processing:** Leverages AI for multi-language invoice processing and adaptive parsing.
-OCR (Tesseract.js) and AI extraction (OpenAI) are used for data extraction.
+- **Invoice Processing:** Leverages AI for multi-language invoice processing and adaptive parsing, utilizing OCR (Tesseract.js) and AI extraction (OpenAI).
-- **Data Extraction:** Robust logic for extracting critical fields like buyer tax ID from various XML formats, including those embedded in CDATA sections.
+- **Data Extraction:** Robust logic for extracting critical fields, including from complex XML formats.
-- **Duplicate Prevention:** A robust duplicate invoice detection system is implemented, normalizing invoice numbers, vendor names, and optionally validating total amounts.
-This system performs checks *before* file download to optimize resource usage.
+- **Duplicate Prevention:** Implemented a robust duplicate invoice detection system that normalizes invoice numbers and vendor names, performing checks before file download.
-- **Validation System:** A real-time, rule-based validation engine retrieves active rules from a database.
-It supports various rule types (`required`, `enum`, `regex`, `range`, `format`), handles nested field paths, provides detailed violation reporting with severity levels, and returns structured validation results with scores.
-Validation results are stored in JSONB format in the database.
+- **Validation System:** A real-time, rule-based validation engine supports various rule types (`required`, `enum`, `regex`, `range`, `format`), handles nested field paths, provides detailed violation reporting, and returns structured validation results stored in JSONB format.
-- **RPA Automation:** The Robotic Process Automation (RPA) system ensures session isolation for accurate file counting by clearing download directories at the start of each run and tracking only files downloaded during the current session.
+- **RPA Automation:** Ensures session isolation for accurate file counting by clearing download directories at the start of each run and tracking only current session downloads.
+Includes smart PDF preservation to prevent data loss.
 - **Security:** Comprehensive security protocols are integrated at the backend.
 - **File Matching:** Advanced token-based file matching for PDF and XML invoices.
-- **Bulk Classification:** Comprehensive system for processing multiple invoices simultaneously with AI-powered line item classification, real-time progress tracking, and detailed analytics.
+- **Bulk Classification:** Processes multiple invoices simultaneously with AI-powered line item classification, real-time progress tracking, and detailed analytics.
+- **Global Progress Tracking:** Implements global progress tracking across all invoice pages for a smoother user experience, including estimated totals and dynamic refinement.
+- **Invoice Rejection Debugging:** Comprehensive tools for analyzing and debugging invoice rejections, including API endpoints for detailed analysis and a dedicated UI.

 **System Design Choices:**
 - **Frontend:** React with TypeScript, utilizing Tailwind CSS and shadcn/ui components for a modern and efficient user interface.
 - **Backend:** Express.js with TypeScript for a robust and scalable server-side.
-- **Database:** PostgreSQL with Drizzle ORM for data storage and management.
-Invoice data includes fields for validation status, results, score, and timestamps.
+- **Database:** PostgreSQL with Drizzle ORM for data storage and management, including fields for validation status, results, score, and timestamps.
 - **Authentication:** Integrated with Replit Auth for secure user authentication.
-- **UI/UX Decisions:** While the focus is on business logic, the choice of React, Tailwind CSS, and shadcn/ui suggests a modern, component-based design approach with an emphasis on functional and clean aesthetics.
-The Invoice Verification dashboard is a key UI component for displaying real-time validation status.
+- **UI/UX Decisions:** Focuses on a modern, component-based design with an emphasis on functional and clean aesthetics, exemplified by the Invoice Verification dashboard.

 ## External Dependencies
 - **Replit Auth:** For user authentication.